faisalbhuiyan3038/The-Tab-Suspender-For-Firefox/README.md

   - Option to prevent suspension of tabs playing audio/video
   - Option to prevent suspension of tabs with unsaved form changes
   - Option to prevent suspension of tabs with notification permissions
+  - Option to prevent suspension of pinned tabs
 - Persistent suspension state across browser restarts
 - Remembers your settings between browser restarts
 - Lightweight and efficient